 Here are some excellent examples of brands working with influencers through 3 of the major influencer marketing channels available.

 Did you know, 6 in 10 YouTube subscribers would follow advice on what to buy from their favorite creator over their favorite TV or movie personality?

 YouTube is second only to its parent company, Google as the web’s largest search engine.
 Billions of hours of video are viewed around the globe every month by audiences looking for images that are entertaining, inspiring, or educational.

-Apart from tutorials and how-to videos, the platform works best for stunts and vignettes that provide entertainment, making the brand memorable.
-When sourcing influencers here, brands need to look beyond subscribers and views, studying sentiment in comments to find YouTube stars whose influence translates to impact.
+When sourcing influencers on YouTube, brands need to look beyond subscribers and views, studying sentiment in comments to find YouTube stars whose influence translates to impact.
 A media intelligence platform can come in handy to research how certain keywords and trends are evolving over the course of a few months.
 Someone who’s able to generate sustained glowing dialogue (and positive sentiment) is more valuable to a brand than someone who can simply garner views.

 Inspiring with Instagram

-Keep in mind that the evolution of IG has created new ways for influencers to reach audiences.
-While photo and video posts are still the standard, carousels and Instagram Stories are also available.
-What’s more, these changes have shifted many influencers from Snapchat to Instagram, who find the platform easier to work with.
+Keep in mind that the evolution of IG has created many new ways for influencers to reach audiences.
+While photo and video posts are still the standard, Instagram Stories, Reels, and the newest iteration of IGTV (allowing for videos of up to 60 minutes!).

 Convincing and Educating with Editorial Content